 If you’re looking for a simple, bold and high contrast design, consider creating a super simple pattern to match.
 This example by Daniel Brox Nordmo uses a thick, black chevron pattern that beautifully complements the simple serif typeface and minimal packaging.
 Note as well that Daniel has brought in the chevron geometric shape into the tags by die cutting them into a zigzag shape.
 Simple adjustments and a simple pattern can have a huge impact on your branding.

 35. Keep It Simple And Elegant

 On the topic of more minimal choices of patterns comes this design for Frank & Oak that keeps things simple, classy and clean by using a super simple stripe pattern.
-You don’t have to create something ornate and detailed to capitalise on geometric patterns, check out how effective this example is.
-The clean lines, simple colour palette and sharp blocks of colour help balance out the pattern and keep this design elegant and eye catching.
+You don’t have to create something ornate and detailed to capitalize on geometric patterns, check out how effective this example is.
+The clean lines, simple color palette and sharp blocks of color help balance out the pattern and keep this design elegant and eye-catching.

 36. Mix Your Mediums